College Pt. opposed to migrants at St. Agnes

 The state of the building is unclear.
 Paladino told the Chronicle last week that construction work at the school is inactive, but residents say they’ve seen construction workers at the site regularly.
 She also said some rooms in the building have air conditioning, but not all.

-State Sen. Toby Stavisky (D-Whitestone) had not been given that information as of Thursday.
+State Sen. Toby Stavisky (D-Whitestone) had not been given that information as of last Thursday.
 “I hope it’s air conditioned — I don’t know,” she told the Chronicle in an interview, shortly after driving by the building herself.
-“I did not see air conditioning units in the school, but the school is 100 years old.”
+“I did not see air-conditioning units in the school, but the school is 100 years old.”

 Stavisky said she found it “very frustrating” that she was not told anything about the building’s condition, and her questions to City Hall were not answered, nor was it explained why St. Agnes was chosen.